abalikhan/abalikhan.github.io/_pages/about.md

 <br/>
 **News.**
+* __09.2024__ My paper titled "Weakly-supervised Autism Severity Assessment in Long Videos" has been accepted in CBMI 2024.
 * __09.2023__ I was invited at [Idiap](https://www.idiap.ch/en/) to present my work on Autistic behavior understanding. [slides].
 * __08.2023__ I visited [Perception and Activity Understanding group at Idiap](https://www.idiap.ch/~odobez/) for 3 months to collaborate on Autism diagnosis.
 * __02.2023__ I was invited at CoBteK Côte d'Azur University to present my work on autism diagnosis. [slides].